 Passover, when working like a slave wasn't a metaphor.

-Passover starts sunset Wednesday, April 5, 2023 and ends sunset Thursday, April 13, 2023.
+Passover starts at sunset Wednesday, April 5, 2023 and ends at sunset Thursday, April 13, 2023.
 Yeah, that seems like a lot of time to us too.
 Traditionally there are two Seders, one on the first night and one on the second.
 The rest of the eight days is when you stay away from bread and close to matzah.
 The two Seders are exactly the same except that the chicken soup tastes better the second day.
 The reason for two Seders has to do with the moon, and the calendar, and that the rabbis weren’t exactly sure which night it started in the Diaspora, so they decided we should cover our bases and celebrate Passover twice.
 True story.

 The Passover Seder, where you learn the history of our people.
 And that Pop Pop can't read.

-Passover is when we celebrate the liberation of the Israelites from Egyptian slavery by retelling the story of Exodus at a Seder.
+Passover is when we celebrate the liberation of the Israelites from Egyptian slavery by retelling the story of the Exodus at a Seder.
 If you’ve ever seen the classic movie The Ten Commandments starring a ripped Charlton Heston or A Rugrats Passover, you probably know the story.
 The name Passover (Pesach in Hebrew) comes from the last of the 10 plagues, when the firstborn children of the Egyptians were killed while the Angel of Death literally passed over the Jewish homes.
 Brutal for sure, but it was the only way to get Pharaoh to release the Jews from slavery (you’d think hail and locusts, etc. would’ve been enough, but the guy really hung on).

 Why open the door?
 Because Elijah doesn't come down the chimney.

-So many Seders are as dull as a piece of plain matzah, but leading a kick-ass Seder is both highly do-able and super important.
+So many Seders are as dull as a piece of plain matzah, but leading a kickass Seder is both highly do-able and super important.
 There are 14 steps to the Seder.
-The steps help us retell the story of Exodus, which is when the Jews fled slavery at the hands of the Egyptians, across the desert to their ultimate freedom in the land that was supposed to be flowing with milk and honey, aka: the promised land, aka: Israel.
+The steps help us retell the story of the Exodus, which is when the Jews fled slavery at the hands of the Egyptians, across the desert to their ultimate freedom in the land that was supposed to be flowing with milk and honey, aka: the promised land, aka: Israel.
 Retelling the story is also meant to take us through our own experience of slavery and pain and to think about what holds us back from freedom in our own lives.
 We open the door to peace when we welcome Elijah the prophet; we honor women with Miriam’s cup; and we give thanks to people who are Jewish through choice or marriage or spirit with Ruth’s Blessing.
 This is all explained in detail in our Haggadah so that friends and family at your Seder table who are not Jewish — or who are but didn’t get much Jewish education or maybe need a refresher — won’t feel left out or confused or jewbarrassed.

 Looking back, Pharaoh thinks, "I really should have just let them go."